A Geometric Theory for Hypergraph Matching: Perfect matchings.

-\proof The proof is very similar to that of Theorem~\ref{perfectmatchingF}, so we just indicate the necessary modifications.
-Take the same hierarchy of constants as in the proof of Theorem~\ref{perfectmatchingF}, and also take $\psi \ll \gamma \ll 1/B, 1/C \ll \alpha$.
-We start by forming the same partition of $V(J)$ as in Claim~\ref{claim_partitionJ} (the divisibility conditions can be ensured by discarding a constant number of vertices).
-Instead of Claim~\ref{completetransdigraphF}, the corresponding claim here is that $(R',M')$ is $(B,C)$-irreducible with respect to $\Part_{R'}$.
-The proof is the same, except that we apply Lemma~\ref{gen_trans_2_partite} instead of Lemma~\ref{main-reduction-partiteF}, and there is no lattice condition to check.
-Next, in the analogue of Claim~\ref{greedy_matching}, we can no longer ensure property (c), but instead we maintain the property (c') $||\bigcup_{i \in [s]} V(E_i) \cap Y_j^e| - |\bigcup_{i \in [s]} V(E_i) \cap Y_{j'}^e|| \le 4B$ for all $e \in M$ and $j,j' \in [k]$.
 In constructing the sets $E_s$, we at first cover $\Gamma_s$ by $e_x$, $x \in \Gamma_s$ but do not attempt to balance the cluster sizes.
 Instead, whenever we have formed a set $E_s$ that would cause property (c') to fail, we remedy this using suitable $b$-fold transferrals with $b \le B$.
-To do this, write $m^e_s = \sum_{j \in [k]} |\bigcup_{i \in [s]} V(E_i) \cap Y_j^e|$ and $d^{ej}_s = |\bigcup_{i \in [s]} V(E_i) \cap Y_j^e| - m^e_s/k$ for $e \in M$, $j \in [k]$.
+To do this, write for $e \in M$, $j \in [k]$.
 Suppose we have formed $E_s$ which has $d^{ej}_s > 2B$ for some $e \in M$ and $j \in [k]$.
 Let $W$ be the cluster containing $Y_j^e$.
 Since each $\{e_x\}_{x \in \Gamma_s}$ uses the same number of vertices in each part $V_i$, $i \in [r]$, we can find another cluster $W'$ in the same part as $W$, which contains some $Y_{j'}^{e'}$ for which $d^{e'j'}_s < 0$.
 By $(B,C)$-irreducibility there is a $b$-fold $(W',W)$-transferral $(T,T')$ of size at most $C$, for some $b \le B$.
 To implement the transferral, we include a matching in $E^*_s$ whose edges correspond to the edges of $T$, using the same procedure as described in the proof of Theorem~\ref{perfectmatchingF}.
 Similarly, if $d^{ej}_s < -2B$ for some $e \in M$ and $j \in [k]$, then we can find another cluster $W'$ in the same part as $W$ which contains some $Y_{j'}^{e'}$ for which $d^{e'j'}_s > 0$.
 We then implement a $b$-fold $(W,W')$-transferral $(T,T')$ of size at most $C$, for some $b \le B$, in the same way as before.
 By repeating this process while there is any $d^{ej}_s > 2B$ for some $e \in M$ and $j \in [k]$, we can construct $E^*_s$ which when added to $E_s$ satisfies property (c').
 Thus we can greedily cover the exceptional set $\GG$, in such a way that for each $e \in M$ and $j, j' \in [k]$ the number of vertices used from $Y^e_j$ and $Y^e_{j'}$ differ by at most $4B$.
 Now we discard at most $4B$ vertices arbitrarily from each $Y^e_j$ to balance the cluster sizes, so that Claim~\ref{claim_partitionJ} (ii) gives a perfect matching on the remaining sets.
 Combining all the matchings, we have covered all vertices, except for some number that is bounded by a constant independent of $n$. \endproof